 - No Plastics without a recycling symbol - When in Doubt, Throw it Out!

 - Aluminum cans, such as soda cans - bendy, flexible metal

 - Aluminum disposable bakeware (pie pans, muffin tins, or lasagna dishes, etc.)

-- Everything received in your mail (plastic windows on envelopes are okay to recycle with paper)
+- Junk Mail (plastic windows on envelopes are okay to recycle with paper)